Overcast 23°F

 M8.0 and higher (Great): Major damage to buildings, and structures likely to be destroyed.
 Will cause moderate to heavy damage to sturdy or earthquake-resistant buildings.

-- Ground Shaking: The most common hazard, causing buildings and structures to collapse.
+• Ground Shaking: The most widespread hazard, responsible for collapsing buildings, bridges, and other structures due to intense vibrations.

-- Surface Rupture: When the ground splits along a fault line, damaging roads, pipelines, and buildings.
+• Surface Rupture: Occurs when the Earth's crust breaks along a fault line, tearing through roads, pipelines, and foundations.

-- Liquefaction: Saturated soil temporarily loses strength and behaves like a liquid, causing buildings to sink or tilt.
+• Liquefaction: Saturated soil loses its strength and behaves like a liquid, causing buildings and roads to sink, tilt, or buckle.

 Here are essential earthquake safety tips to help you stay safe before a quake:

-- Secure Heavy Items: Anchor bookshelves, water heaters, and appliances to walls.
+• Secure Heavy Items: Anchor bookshelves, water heaters, televisions, and large appliances to walls to prevent tipping or falling.

-- Create a Safety Plan: Identify safe spots like under sturdy furniture or against interior walls.
+• Create a Safety Plan: Identify safe spots in each room—under sturdy tables, desks, or against interior walls away from windows and heavy objects.

-- Prepare an Emergency Kit: Include water, food, flashlight, batteries, first aid supplies, and important documents.
+• Prepare an Emergency Kit: Stock up on essentials: water, non-perishable food, flashlight, extra batteries, first aid supplies, medications, and copies of important documents.

-- Know How to Shut Off Utilities: Learn how to turn off gas, water, and electricity in case of leaks or damage.
+• Know How to Shut Off Utilities: Learn how to safely turn off gas, water, and electricity to prevent fires or flooding after a quake.

 For more detailed guidance, you can visit Ready.gov Earthquake Preparedness .